An amazing green sand beach on the Big Island

 What else to see in South Point, Big Island area

 Once you head back to the parking area there are a few other places of interest to see in the South Point, Hawaii area.
-Also, check out the other attractions and fun things to see in the immediate area of South Point.
+Check out these other attractions and fun things to see in the immediate area of South Point area.

 From Hilo area the drive to Papakolea is about 81.7 miles on Highway 11 and in between mile marker 69 and 70.
 Look for South Point road and make a left, then drive down to a sign showing the Green Sand Beach on the left side.
 Drive to the parking lot area and look for the trails towards the ocean.